Nightscape / Landscape / Astrophotography

 Although not very scientific, I had this idyllic cartoon image in my head of the stars being pumped out through the chimney and up into the night sky.
 A mini Aberdeenshire Milky Way factory if you like!

-This ruined 16th century tower house has always been a favourite stop when visiting my home-town of Ayr.
+This ruined 16th century castle has always been a favourite stop when visiting my home-town of Ayr.
 Perhaps I’m drawn to the Ayrshire Castles since they spent a long time in the hands of the Kennedy Clan… or maybe it’s just because they are so picturesque!

 On this visit, the moon was full and bright making it challenging to capture the stars but had the advantage of lighting the foreground along with the castle.
 I wanted to get in close to the water for this shot to capture the coastal setting of the castle… I really should invest in some waders…